WuJoe826/WuJoe826/README.md

 # Hi there!

-I'm currently diving in software engineering and UI/UX design.
+I'm currently diving in software engineering and UI/UX design, <br>
+my goal is to become a full-stack software engineer.

 ## About Me
 - Location: Hong Kong 🇭🇰